jayeshdesai4520/DBpedia-GSoC-2021/about.md

 Bot - personLabel:Ada Lovelace birthplaceLabel:London birthdate:1815-12-10T00:00:00Z
 ```

-If the components mentioned above are already activated then you dont have to activate again on the local list of components
+If the components mentioned above are already activated then you don't have to activate them again on the local list of components
 <br />
 Hint - To see the order of the component list you can ask "tell me an order of components list"
 <br />
 Currently, Answers are not looking good so we are planning to use NLP techniques to paraphrase the answer.
 <br />

-If you are facing any bug please create a issue [here](https://github.com/dbpedia/chatbot-ng)
+If you are facing any bug please create an issue [here](https://github.com/dbpedia/chatbot-ng)